Managing Job Configuration

 — If operation is protect, this field is applicable to source column.

-The version header column can't be null, empty; also, it should not start or end with space.No.
-Mandatory only when external versioned protection policy is used in transformation.
-Similarly, you can add more columns.
+The version header column can't be null, empty; also, it should not start or end with space.- Mandatory when external versioned protection policy is used in transformation. - Similarly, you can add more columns by clicking the + Add More Columns link.

-Field Description Default Mandatory SOURCE data-source Source of the data to be transformed.
-If the data-source doesn't exist, create one.
-Yes Same as Source If selected, the transformation will happen in the source table of the source data-source.
-No Destination data-source Destination where the transformed data will be stored.
-If the data-source doesn't exist, create one.
-No. Mandatory only when the Same as Source checkbox is not selected. - Click Next to go to Table and Column Info.
+- On the Data Source Info screen, select the following details: - Field - Description - Default - Required - SOURCE data-source - Source of the data to be transformed.
+If the data-source doesn't exist, create one. - Mandatory - Same as Source - If selected, the output of the transformation will be written in the Source Column Name field.
+If not selected, the output of the transformation will be stored in the Target Column Name field. - Optional - Destination data-source - Destination where the transformed data will be stored.
+If the data-source doesn't exist, create one. - Mandatory when Same as Source check box is not selected. - Click Next to go to Table and Column Info.

 Table and Column Info